vinayhr01/Cpro/README.md

     Therefore this is a project in C which does the job of taking food orders and displays bill
     which allows cancellation of food at times when customer doesn't wish for the item also.

-    This repository consists of 2 project files which does the same job in a different way.
 # Features
     Some of the features are,
     1. Ordering and cancelling of food based on required quantity.